-"On the basis of the above statutes and cases, we conclude that district's contract with Service Master was invalid insofar as it
+"On the basis of the above statutes and cases, we conclude that district's contract with Service Master was invalid insofar as it authorized Service Master to provide regular supervision of maintenance and custodial employees.
+These positions fall within the classified service and the district's merit system.
+Regular

-1 Education Code sections 45100 et seq.
+1 Education Code section 45100 et seq.